ayatokura/ai-openscale/wos-monitor-fairness.md

 The de-biased scoring endpoint can be used exactly as the normal scoring endpoint of your deployed model.
 In addition to returning the response of your deployed model, it also returns the `debiased_prediction` and `debiased_probability` columns.

 - The `debiased_prediction` column contains the debiased prediction value.
 In the case of {{site.data.keyword.pm_full}}, this is an encoded representation of the prediction.
 For example, if the model prediction is either "Loan Granted" or "Loan Denied", {{site.data.keyword.pm_full}} can encode these two values to "0.0" and "1.0", respectively.
 The `debiased_prediction` column contains such an encoded representation of the debiased prediction.
+If you specify a string column as prediction column, `debiased_prediction` column can also contain a string value.

 - The `debiased_probability` column, on the other hand, represents the probability of the debiased prediction.
 This is an array of double value, where each value represents the probability of the de-biased prediction belonging to one of the prediction classes.

-On another column, `debiased_decoded_target`, is also returned, in case you have a column in your output schema that contains a column with `modeling-role` as `decoded-target`.
-The `debiased_decoded_target` column would still exist in the response and would contain
+- The `debiased_decoded_target` column still exists in the response, but it contains the same value as the one in the `debiased_prediction` column.
+Because there is no mapping set in the **Model details** wizard, you can now directly specify the string column as a prediction column.

 - The `debiased_decoded_target` column contains the string representation of the debiased prediction.
 In the previous example, where the prediction value was either "0.0" or "1.0", the `debiased_decoded_target` will contain either "Loan Granted" or "Loan Denied".